lort3d/up_hellas_stars/README.md

 A Django REST API for Star Wars data with integration to SWAPI (Star Wars API).

+## Assignment notes
+- Docker was used for the containarization of the project as POC of usual practices.
+- Docker links the project directory in the containers, it only copies the requirments.
+- Redis cache was not in the assignement instructions but it was implemented as a POC of usual practices.
+It Caches the get requests and invalidates the cache on model changes.
+- Nginx, gunicorn cache was not in the assignement instructions but it was implemented as a POC of usual practices.
+Gunicorn starts with the reload flag as part of the dev env.
+- Django was used because Im more familiar with the framework.
+Judging by the assignment instructions about "database errors", I supposed that you propably wanted to see a Data Access Object layer, even thought its not "native" to django logic.
+- Django Rest Framework is used for the implementation of the REST logic, its widely adopted and provides ready to go authentication/permission methods, serialization etc.
+- Regarding the creation of a service to fetch data from SWAPI, I decided to create a managment command that uses Celery to creates tasks and introduce async logic.
+- I was trying to think of a way and introduce a "I feel a disturbance in the force" logic in that app, that why if you set the env var ALLOW_UNOFFICIAL_RECORDS to false, if you try to use the API to create records that are not found in SWAPI you will be presented with an error.
+- Regarding the xxx, for very large numbers of records, batch create should be made in chucks and not load the memory indefinetily.
+- To make it easier for the assignemet to be tested, after docker-compose up an admin and simple user is created, also SWAPI is used to populate the data.
+For the tests to run using coverage, run the ./run_tests.sh from the web container

 ## Table of Contents

 - [Features](#features)